OmarIthawi/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 name
 ---------------------

   The display name for this team.
+This is a mandatory value that must be provided when a team is created.

 ---------------------